decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 If this occurs, there are several places where you can look for error messages to help you understand what went wrong:

 1. Check your code editor to make sure that it didn't mark any syntax or logic errors.
-2. Check the output of the command line where you ran `dcl start`
+2. Check the output of the command line where you ran `npm start`
 3. Check the JavaScript console in the browser for any other error messages.
 For example, when using Chrome you access this through `View > Developer > JavaScript console`.
 4. If you're running a preview of a multiplayer scene that runs together with a local server, check the output of the command line window where you run the local server.